Future (rapper): 2015–2017: DS2, Evol, Future, and Hndrxx

-2017–2018: Further releases and critical success
+On June 29, 2016, he appeared in an issue of Rolling Stone.
 On Valentine's Day 2017, Future announced via Instagram that his self-titled fifth studio album would be released on February 17, 2017.
 Exactly one week later, he would release his sixth studio album titled Hndrxx.
 Both albums went number one consecutively, which made Future the first artist to debut two albums at number one at the same time on the Billboard 200 and Canadian Albums Chart.
-On October 20, 2017 he alongside Young Thug would drop their collaboration mixtape Called Super Slimey.
+On October 20, 2017, he alongside Young Thug would drop their collaboration mixtape Called Super Slimey.
 He, along with Ed Sheeran, collaborated with singer-songwriter Taylor Swift on the song "End Game" from her album Reputation.
 The song peaked at number 18 on the Billboard Hot 100 and was Future's eighth top 20 hit.

+2018–2019: Superfly, Wrld on Drugs, and The Wizrd

 On January 11, 2018, Future collaborated alongside Kendrick Lamar, James Blake and Jay Rock for the song, "King's Dead", from the soundtrack album of the Marvel Studios superhero film Black Panther and Jay Rock's third studio album Redemption.
 At the 61st Annual Grammy Awards, the song earned two Grammy nominations, for Best Rap Performance and Best Rap Song, marking Future's first career Grammy nominations.
 Future curated the soundtrack for the movie Superfly, which was released in June 2018.
 On October 19, 2018, Future released Wrld On Drugs, a collaborative mixtape with fellow American rapper Juice Wrld.
 Wrld on Drugs debuted at number two on the US Billboard 200 behind A Star Is Born by Lady Gaga and Bradley Cooper, with 98,000 album-equivalent units, which included 8,000 pure album sales.
 It became Future's tenth top-ten album in the United States, and Juice Wrld's second.

+On January 18, 2019, Future released his seventh studio album, Future Hndrxx Presents: The Wizrd.
+The album consists of 20 songs and was promoted by a film titled The Wizrd, released on January 11 on Apple Music.
+The Wizrd received generally positive reviews from critics and became Future's sixth US number-one album, debuting at number one on the US Billboard 200 with 125,000 album-equivalent units (including 15,000 pure album sales).
+With the release of The Wizrd, several songs from the album charted on the Billboard Hot 100, leading to Future becoming the artist with the 10th most entries in Hot 100 history.
+At the 61st Annual Grammy Awards held on February 10, 2019, Future won his first Grammy Award for Best Rap Performance for his collaboration alongside Jay Rock, Kendrick Lamar and James Blake for the song, "King's Dead", from the soundtrack album of the Marvel Studios superhero film Black Panther.On June 7, 2019, Future released his second project of the year, his debut solo EP titled Save Me.
+Save Me received mixed reviews from music critics and debuted at number 5 on the US Billboard 200.